Kota

 What’s the relevant date?

-The DSP sets the relevant date based on the commencement date of your permanent incapacity for work.
+The DSP sets the relevant date based on the commencement date of your employees' permanent incapacity for work.

 Usually, the relevant date is set to one year after an individual's illness/disability has prevented them from working.
 However, for lifelong permanent incapacities, it may be set at less than a year after the disability onset.

-Can You Work While Receiving Invalidity Pension?
+Can Employees Work While Receiving Invalidity Pension?

-People in receipt of Invalidity Pension cannot do paid work.
+Individuals receiving Invalidity Pension cannot do paid work.

-Apply any time after completing one year of incapacity for work — there is no specific date of application.
+Your employees can apply any time after completing one year of incapacity for work — there is no specific date of application.

-You can also apply before the completion of your one-year period only if a medical professional has prescribed it and you fulfil the relevant medical criteria and PRSI conditions we discussed above.
+They can also apply before the completion of their one-year period only if a medical professional has prescribed it and they fulfil the relevant medical criteria and PRSI conditions we discussed above.
+To enquire about Invalidity Pension, have your employees contact the Invalidity Pension department.

 Further Reading